Tyler Jay King

 Mr. King is a father of three and lives with his wife in Washington, DC.

-Mr. Hintzen is admitted to practice in the District of Columbia and in the United States District Court for the District of Columbia.
+Mr. Viviani is a graduate of the University of the District of Columbia David A. Clarke School of Law and is licensed to practice in the Superior Court of the District of Columbia, the District of Columbia Court of Appeals, and the United States District and Bankruptcy Courts for the District of Columbia.

 Director of Administration